 Lot’s of questions.
 No answers?

 DroneDJ is here to help.
 Even though we do not guarantee the accuracy and correctness of the information we do try to provide you with the best possible information we have been able to bring together for you.
-If you want to be absolutely sure that you are not breaking any laws in the country that you are visiting, contact the local Aviation Association or check with local law enforcement agencies.
+If you want to be absolutely sure that you are not breaking any laws in the country that you are visiting, contact the local Aviation Administration or check with local law enforcement agencies.

 What are the drone regulations in Spain?